-  Due west of London and just across the Avon River from Wales, Bristol is an old port city that now thrives in the creative media, electronics and aerospace industries.
+Due west of London and just across the River Severn from Wales, Bristol is an old port city that now thrives in the creative media, electronics and aerospace industries.
 Bristol placed around the middle of the list in a lot of our rankings, like jobs, safety, and healthcare.
 But the city is rich in green spaces, cultural value, and walkability.
 It’s been named Britain’s best city to live in twice in recent years and also won the European Green Capital Award in 2015.
 Its mild climate (it’s one of the warmest cities in England) and relatively high hours of sun make it an attractive place to settle.

 Bristol is known as Britain’s gateway to the Southwest, home of some of the most famous Welsh and English landscapes.
 But the city itself also has the Avon Green Belt, an environmental planning project that surrounds Bristol and protects from urban sprawl.
 Step outside the city, and you’ll find countryside and farmland for miles out from the city limits.
 Within the city itself, you’ll find thoughtful planning for walking.

 You’ll also find rich arts and culture in Bristol, including the city’s own branch of the Old Vic theater, numerous artworks by graffiti artist Banksy (thought to be from Bristol), and a film scene that’s earned the city UNESCO City of Film status.